What is Play Labs @ MIT?

 The next batch will be in the summer of 2018, with application deadline of March 15, 2018.
-Selected startups will receive an initial investment (of $20k), hands-on mentoring, a curriculum of speakers and advisors designed to help them make their startups successful, introductions to industry experts, and the ability to get a follow-on investment after graduating from the incubator as part of their seed round (up to an additional $80k).
+Selected startups will receive an initial investment (of $20k in cash or Bitcoin), hands-on mentoring, a curriculum of speakers and advisors designed to help them make their startups successful, introductions to industry experts, and the ability to get a follow-on investment after graduating from the incubator as part of their seed round (up to an additional $80k).

 Is Play Labs part of MIT?